CODAIT/text-extensions-for-pandas/docs/README.md

 ## Spans and SpanArrays

-A *span* is a range of charactors or tokens within a document.
+A *span* is a range of characters or tokens within a document.
 Our **SpanArray** extension for Pandas lets you store spans in a column of a Pandas DataFrame.
 So you can use SpanArrays to build a DataFrame of token features...